 Memory loss due to dementia usually interferes with the ability to do daily activities and becomes progressively worse.

-Most people who are aware of memory loss do not have dementia.
+People who are aware of memory loss may not have dementia.

 Doctors can usually identify the cause based on results of the examination, imaging tests (such as MRI or CT), and other tests, including formal tests of mental function.